 ― Cormac McCarthy, The Road

-Roads allow us a self-willed freedom to travel at will, as far as the land will take us; as long as we have the money, and we’re not stuck in traffic.
+Roads allow us self-willed freedom to travel, as far as the land will take us; as long as we have the money, and we’re not stuck in traffic.
 We even celebrate conquests over water and wetlands by epic concrete and steel bridges and gravity-defying tunnels.
 Roads are so deeply entwined with our modern sense of ‘progress’, that we light many of them up at night like theatre stages.
 We pour millions of tons of salt on them in colder climes and spend billions on regular maintenance.
-Keeping the roads open, whatever the weather, has become a societal anxiety.
+Keeping the roads open, whatever the weather, has become societal anxiety.

 Stop.
 Just stop.

 Given all we now need to do to reconcile our place within nature, to exit the Anthropocene and enter the Symbiocene, it’s beyond time to re-evaluate roads and their place in our modern psyche.